juhoinkinen/Annif-wiki/Hugging-Face-Hub-integration.md

 The integration utilizes the [Hugging Face Hub cache-system](https://huggingface.co/docs/huggingface_hub/guides/manage-cache); to explore the cache, use `huggingface-cli scan-cache` command, and to delete items from the cache, use `huggingface-cli delete-cache`.

+Note that using [glob wildcards](https://en.wikipedia.org/wiki/Glob_(programming)) (e.g. `*` or `?`) in the projects patterns for the below commands can make the shell to [expand the wildcards](https://www.gnu.org/software/bash/manual/html_node/Filename-Expansion.html) to matching _filenames_, instead of the intended projects, because the shell expansion happens before Annif processes the command arguments.
+At least when targeting all projects with `*` pattern the shell expands it to all filenames in the directory.
+To avoid shell expansion, use quotion marks around the pattern, e.g. `"*"`.

 # Downloading projects from Hugging Face Hub

 The download command enables to download selected projects and their associated vocabularies from a specified Hugging Face Hub repository.
 This command retrieves project and vocabulary archives along with their configuration files from the designated repository and extracts them to the local `data/` directory and `projects.d/` directory, respectively.